PEIYA-BISEN/Contflow-VS-Code-Extension/README.md

 3. The webview panel will display information about detected content overflow issues.

 4. Follow the recommendations provided to address the overflow problems.

+5. The Example folder contains some test cases that allow users to understand the workings of the ContFlow extension more easily.

 ### Contributing